-Despite there being three weeks left of sunlight before an ominous cloud, vaguely shaped like Doug Ford, settles into place over Ontario, the province has already taken steps to prepare for his incumbency by changing the official flower from the elegant trillium to the graceless novelty of a water-squirting gag flower.
-And it isn’t fucking funny.
+Despite there being three weeks left of sunlight before an ominous cloud – shaped vaguely like Doug Ford – settles into place over Ontario, the province has already taken steps to prepare for his incumbency by changing the official flower from the elegant trillium to the graceless novelty of a water-squirting gag flower.
+And it isn’t all that funny.

-“This isn’t the flower you need Ontario, it’s the flower you deserve,” read a succinct missive on the official Government of Ontario website, under the Official Flower tab, and displaying a dopey-ass clown squirting water at a crowd of unimpressed citizens.
+“This isn’t the flower you need Ontario, it’s the flower you deserve,” read a succinct missive on the official Government of Ontario website, under the Official Flower tab, complete with a picture of a dopey-ass clown squirting water at a crowd of unimpressed citizens.

 In a quirk of website design, the rebellious post will have to remain in place for four years, and – in an even stranger quirk of provincial politics – will stand as an official decree for that entire period.
 The implications are vast.
-And not fucking funny.
+And not at all funny.

 “Yeah.
-Well for starters we’re going to have to update all of the letterhead,” says Chief Provincial Design Officer Dale Smith, as he wipes his forehead and tries to decide whether to laugh, cry, or quit
+Well for starters we’re going to have to update all of the letterhead,” says Chief Provincial Design Officer Dale Smith, as he wipes his forehead and tries to decide whether to laugh, quit, or cry.

-The unexpected, but not-inaccurate, update to the province’s official flora, has raised the possibility that a ‘deep state’ similar to the one rumoured to be operating in the United States – pushing back against the carefully tantrumed initiatives of Donald Trump over the last sixteen months – exists here in Ontario.
+The unexpected, but not-inaccurate, update to the province’s official flora, has raised the possibility that a ‘deep state’ similar to the one rumoured to be operating in the United States – and actively pushing back against the carefully tantrumed-initiatives of Donald Trump over the last sixteen months – exists here in Ontario.
 Only as a ‘deep province,’ obviously.